-The umbilical cord which transports oxygen and nutrition to the baby may slip into the cervix before the baby during labour.
+The umbilical cord transports oxygen and nutrients to the baby.
+An umbilical cord prolapse occurs when it slips into the cervix before the foetus during labour.
 The cord may be felt if it protrudes from the vagina.
-This is an emergency situation as the blood flow to the baby through the umbilical cord may get obstructed.
-Umbilical Cord Compression
+This is considered an emergency situation since the blood flow to the unborn baby maybe restricted.
+Immediate delivery-assisted methods should be undertaken if this occurs

 Amniotic Fluid Embolism

-Amniotic fluid embolism occurs when a small amount of amniotic fluid from the amniotic sac gains entry into your bloodstream during a difficult labour.
-This fluid may travel up to the lungs and cause constriction of the lung arteries leading to a rapid heart rate, irregular heart rhythm, cardiac arrest and death.
+When a small amount of amniotic fluid from the amniotic sac enters your bloodstream this is called an amniotic embolism.
+This can occur during a difficult labour.
+The fluid can then make its way up to the lungs resulting in the potential constriction of the lung arteries.
+This can lead a rapid heart rate or an irregular heart rhythm.
+In extreme cases cardiac arrest and even death can occur.

 - If you feel fine and are coping with the contractions it is safe to remain at home for as long as possible.
-If you are unsure, or do not feel safe at home, contact the hospital and be advised by the midwives.
+If you are unsure, or do not feel safe at home, contact the hospital and follow the advice of the midwives.

-* You need to concentrate and cannot talk whilst you are having a contraction.
+o You need to concentrate and cannot talk whilst you are having a contraction

-* If you feel your baby’s movements are much less than what you normally expect
+o If you feel your baby’s movements are much less than what you normally experience